codeandcats/classy-commander/README.md

 # classy-commander
-A TypeScript wrapper for [Commander](https://github.com/tj/commander.js/) that lets you easily declare commands using classes & decorators and provides strongly typed arguments.
+A TypeScript wrapper for [Commander](https://github.com/tj/commander.js/) that lets you easily declare commands using classes & decorators and provides you with strongly typed arguments.